Lab group members and affiliates

 |

-TJ Sipin: TJ is a NSF REU researcher working on the NSF EEID funded project on land use change and vector-borne disease.
-He is about to finish his undergrad at UCSB in Statistics and Data Science, and is interested in applying his skills in fields like ecology, where the influence of new data science is less involved than the financial or tech industries.
-He is currently using machine learning to predict estimated disease rates in the Amazon on climate, land-use, and socioeconomic variables.
+TJ Sipin: TJ was a NSF REU researcher working on the NSF EEID funded project on land use change and vector-borne disease.
+He was a UCSB undergraduate in Statistics and Data Science, and is interested in applying his skills in fields like ecology, where the influence of new data science is less involved than the financial or tech industries.
+He is currently a junior specialist working on a range of projects using machine learning to predict vector suitability, infection, and human incidence across numerous vector-borne disease systems.

 |